RichardSichengZhao/R-EpiNetPerco/README.md

 A package in R for modeling infectious diease transmission on population with social and biological heterogenity, based on SIR-compartmental complex epidemiology random networks with percolation process method and its modifications.

 ## Developer & Contributor
-Sicheng (Richard) Zhao, M.Sc., Ph.D.
+Sicheng (Richard) Zhao \[aut, cre\], M.Sc., Ph.D.
 Candidate, Dept. of Mathematics and Statistics, Queen's University (20sz11@queensu.ca)

-Felicia M. G. Magpantay, Ph.D., Associate Professor, Dept. of Mathematics and Statistics, Queen's University (Felicia.Magpantay@queensu.ca)
+Felicia M. G. Magpantay \[aut\], Ph.D., Associate Professor, Dept. of Mathematics and Statistics, Queen's University (Felicia.Magpantay@queensu.ca)

 ## Introduction
 The prediction functions are developed based on following works withmodifications: